-Once you get Windows 8 installed don’t change it back to AHCI; ACHI is a nonsense option on this hardware anyhow, and I’m not sure why it was set that way in the first place (perhaps I did it?)
+Once you get Windows 8 installed don’t change it back to AHCI; ACHI is a nonsense option on this hardware anyhow, and I’m not sure why it’s set that way from the factory.

-Great job Microsoft, NVIDIA, and HP getting things wrapped up for consumer availability of Windows 8.
+Great job Microsoft, NVIDIA, and HP in getting things wrapped up.

 * To get into the BIOS menu on this device, after turning the PC on, press F10 at the HP screen.
 The SATA Controller Mode setting is under Advanced, SATA1 Controller.